polyfy/polylith/readme.md

 Every time we think of splitting up the interface, keep in mind that it can be an indicator that it's time to split it up into smaller components!

-Here is an example uses such an interface:
+Here is an example of some code that uses such an interface:
 ```clojure
 (ns dev.lisa
   (:require [se.example.util.interface.time :as time-util]))